Cloudslab/iFogSim/README.md

   * Select "project from existing resources" from the "File" drop-down menu
   * Verify the Java version
   * Verify the external libraries in the "JARs" Folder are added to the project
-  * Run the example files (e.g. TranslationServiceFog_Clustering.java, CrowdSensing_Microservices_RandomMobility_Clustering.java) to get started.
+  * Run the example files (e.g. TranslationServiceFog_Clustering.java, CrowdSensing_Microservices_RandomMobility_Clustering.java) to get started

 # References
  * Redowan Mahmud, Samodha Pallewatta , Mohammad Goudarzi, and Rajkumar Buyya, <A href="https://arxiv.org/abs/2109.05636">iFogSim2: An Extended iFogSim Simulator for Mobility, Clustering, and Microservice Management in Edge and Fog Computing Environments</A>, September 2021.